-- 1.9 Biodiversity Net Gain is the end result of a process which is designed to ensure that there is an increase in biodiversity when the value of habitats prior to and post development are considered. - 1.10 The process of BNG is designed to align with the mitigation hierarchy to ensure that firstly loss is avoided, secondly loss is minimised and thirdly lost habitats are restored or mitigated for on-site.
-Where this is not possible and as a last resort remaining losses must be compensated for off-site. - 1.11 The impact on biodiversity within this site has been calculated using Natural England Biodiversity Metric 3.02, which is discussed in detail within the methods section below.
+- 1.10 The process of BNG is designed to align with the mitigation hierarchy to ensure that firstly loss is avoided, secondly loss is minimised and thirdly lost habitats are restored or mitigated for on-site.
+Where this is not possible and as a last resort remaining losses must be compensated for off-site. - 1.11 The impact on biodiversity within this site has been calculated using the Natural England Biodiversity Metric 3.02, which is discussed in detail within the methods section below.
 The metric provides a way to measure biodiversity loss and gain in a consistent and robust way.
 It can also predict the likely effectiveness of creating new or enhancing existing habitats.